-The world is interconnected but sometimes companies and individuals tend to look for people for hire in their own city, region, country or require relocation as if it was the 19th century.
+The world is interconnected but sometimes companies and individuals tend to look for people to hire in their own city, region, country or require relocation as if it was the 19th century.
 That is a reasonable thing to do if you are afraid of losing your intellectual property to a random dude in China.
 But I want you to think about this for a second.
 Most of the people in the world are with good intentions.
 That is the principle on which eBay is based.
 At the same time, you might get in more trouble with your IP with the local person if you do a poor hire.

 As a Consultancy Agency, we have been on both sides of the wall.
 We have people working for us remotely.
 Our Ruby development team is scattered across Latvia and Europe.
-The goal of this article is to share my personal experience with remote workers and how to avoid common pitfalls and demystify some of the assumptions that decision makers might have regarding having an international team.
+The goal of this article is to share my personal experience with remote workers and how to avoid common pitfalls and demystify some of the assumptions that decision-makers might have regarding having an international team.

 Do you want to have a beer?

 A general question I ask myself when I am hiring a remote developer is: “Do I want to have a beer with this person?”.
-This might seem like a strange question, but think about the implications this question raises.
+This might seem like a strange question but think about the implications this question raises.
 If I want to have a beer with this person, that means I want to communicate with him after work.
 A simple matter of fact is this: You will communicate on a daily basis, why not make it a delightful experience all along?
-If you don’t want to chat to the developer you’ve hired, how on earth will you be able to work with him on a regular basis?
+If you don’t want to chat with the developer you’ve hired, how on earth will you be able to work with him on a regular basis?